COMPASS seminars 2016

 Marama Muru-Lanning is a Senior Research Fellow and Acting Director at the James Henare Māori Research Centre.
-She is an advisor of elderly health projects in the School of Population Health.
+She is an adviser of elderly health projects in the School of Population Health.
 Her research is primarily concerned with debates and critical challenges in social anthropology where she focuses on the cultural specificity of Māori and their unique sense of place and belonging in New Zealand.
 What distinguishes Marama as a social scientist is her specialisation in water rights, environment and indigenous issues.
 She currently holds a Royal Society Marsden Research Grant, is the Chair of the Association for Social Anthropology in Oceania and is a Council member of the Journal of the Polynesian Society, New Zealand’s oldest scholarly journal.
 Marama is from Tūrangawaewae Marae and is of Waikato Tainui and Ngāti Maniapoto descent.

 “Gold standard” versus research in practice: Practical examples from educational research

 Evaluation is one of the most challenging aspects of research.
 The reality of evaluating interventions is often far removed from textbook examples of gold standard evaluation.
 Educational interventions are never one-size fits all.
 Schools will adapt interventions to suit their own needs.
 This flexibility is essential to ensure uptake of the intervention, however it presents a set of challenges in terms of evaluation.